Call-For-Speakers/call-for-speakers.github.io/README.md

 # Call For Speakers (CFS) public website

-CFS public website us under construction
+CFS public website is under construction

 Please check agian in a few days